Best Offshore Jurisdictions for Asset Protection

 The best asset protection strategies today comes from using multi-entity asset protection structures.
 One of the best asset protection examples is that of this multi-entity structure.
 That is, is using an offshore limited liability company (LLC) in combination with an offshore trust.
 The trust owns the LLC in its entirety.
 You can then transfer you assets to the LLC.
 Under the law in the Cook Islands, Nevis, and Belize, the settlor of the trust may also act as the manager of the LLC.
 This allows the settlor to control the day-to-day operations of the limited liability company.
 It also allows them to control the assets.
 During times of legal duress, the trustee can step in to control the LLC.
 This legally separates the ownership of the assets from the settlor.
 As a result, it effectively protects the assets from creditors.

-In the Cook Islands, Nevis, and Belize, trustees are also prohibited from transferring funds to the settlor of a trust when they are under legal duress.
-However, they may pay bills on behalf of the settlor.
+In the Cook Islands, Nevis, and Belize, legal experts set up the trusts to protect assets when legal duress reaches the settlor’s doorstep.
+That is, the trustee can step in and protect trust funds from the settlor’s creditors.
+However, the trustee may pay bills on behalf of the settlor.
 They may also make transfers of assets to trusted friends or relatives of the settlor.
 In this way, it keeps creditors away from the assets while the settlor can use them to his or her benefit.

 Strong Financial Privacy Laws

 Financial privacy is a key component of asset protection.
 Creditors cannot attack assets that they do not know exist.
 The Cook Islands, Nevis, and Belize all have favorable laws regarding financial privacy.
 These jurisdictions do not require the public registration of the name of the settlor.
 The name of the trust, the name of the trustees, and the date of the trust deed are the only public registration requirements.
-Additionally, limited liability company owners in these jurisdictions are not required to be listed online in a public register.
-Information regarding a limited liability company is kept by the company itself.
-The company name, resident agent’s name and address are the only details are made available to the public.
-These jurisdictions also grant the ability to appoint nominee account holders.
-There is no requirement for a limited liability company to make information about its founder or shareholders public.
-Foreign judgments cannot be upheld against assets protected by an asset protection structure in the Cook Islands, Nevis, or Belize.
+Additionally, in these jurisdictions the law does not require the public disclosure of limited liability company online in a public register.

 Removing ownership of personal assets from the settlor and transferring them to the LLC, which is held in the trust, helps to maintain privacy.
 This is because both the trust and the limited liability company do not require the registration of the settlor or founder.
 The combination of these two legal vehicles provides additional protection for financial privacy.